bSaiKarthik/Accident-Alert-System/README.md

 Introduction 🌟 Welcome to the world of Accident Alert System 🎉 In this exciting project, we have created a wireless alert system.
 An accident alert system is a fascinating project that combines web technologies and C++ programming to create a versatile ESP8266-based alert system that detects accidents.
 The system uses a Wi-Fi and GSM module to deliver an alert message to the user's phone, which gives an interactive and dynamic experience.
 This repository contains the source code, schematics, and documentation for building and operating the Accident Alert System.
 Features 🚀

 📶 Wireless Control: No more messy wires!
-Control the System wirelessly through mobile app we used blynk app to acheiecve our project . 📱
+Control the System wirelessly through mobile app we used blynk app to achieve our project . 📱

 🔦 LED Light: Illuminate dark corners with the built-in LED light.
 Perfect for secret missions in the dark! 💡